itsmoe15/printf/README.md

 The `printf` function provided by this library supports the following additional formatting options:

 - `%b`: Binary output of an integer
-- `%x`: Hexadecimal output of an integer
-- `%o`: Octal output of an integer
 - `%f`: Floating-point output with a specified number of decimal places
 - `%c`: Character output
 - `%s`: String output